davidepelliciari/joanne/README.md

 # VLBI-FRB-injection

 This script enables the injection of a given number of Fast Radio Bursts (FRBs) into radio interferometric visibility data.
 Additionally, if specific calibration tables are already present, it allows simulating systematic phase errors by corrupting the phases of one or more antennas, injecting a phase offset (only the parameter phi_0_c of the multi-band delay table for now) at one or more antennas.
+The script will split a CASA's MEASUREMENT SET (MS) file into NFRBs MS files, of 1 second duration each around their time of arrivals (ToAs).
+Then, these splitted MS files will be combined via CASA's concat task.
+A final dirty/cleaned image is created for the combined dataset, and the user can choose also to get single dirty images from each splitted visibilities.

 ## Usage:
 If you have a UVFITS file available, running the main script from step "0" will convert it into a MEASUREMENT SET.
 You can skip this step by starting from step "1" if you already have a MEASUREMENT SET file.

 Once inside the CASA environment